 - Increased coping skills

 If You’re In Crisis

 We are unable to provide crisis assistance.
-If you or someone you care about is needing immediate assistance, contact your mental health provider, call 911 in the USA, go to the emergency room, or contact your local emergency responders.
+If you or someone you care about is needing immediate assistance, contact your mental health provider, call 911 in the USA or your emergency services if internationally, go to the emergency room, or contact your local emergency responders.

 Our support services are best used as a complement to professional treatment.
 Information and support services provided are NOT a replacement for professional treatment.
 If you are outside of our local area and do not have a therapist, we can provide links to websites that have therapists who are working in the field of trauma that you can determine if they are in your area.